caktus/guidebook/source/services/new-relic.rst

 To enable New Relic monitoring for an environment:

 #.
 Get a license key.
-This can be found by clicking on 'Account Settings' from the dropdown menu at
+This can be found in the New Relic web interface.
+We have multiple
-   the upper right corner of the web interface.
+   subaccounts, some of which are free and some of which cost money to use, so make sure you first select the correct subaccount.
+Log in to New Relic and click on the dropdown menu in the upper right corner.
+Use the 'Switch account' submenu to choose your subaccount.
+Once you have switched to your subaccount, go back to the dropdown menu and click on 'Account settings'.
+The license key will be listed on that page.
 If you don't have access to New Relic or are unsure of which New Relic subaccount to use, create a `support request
    <https://caktus.atlassian.net/servicedesk/customer/portal/3>`_

 #.
 Generate an encrypted variable ``NEW_RELIC_LICENSE_KEY`` containing the license key for each